 Once upon the time, there was the concept of game engine.
 A game engine was a game-specialized framework that was supposed to run whatever game.
 This game engine used to have some common classes, designed as sort of “managers”, that were found more or less in all the game engines, like the Render class.
 Every time a new object with a Renderer was created, the Renderer component of the object was added to a list of Renderers managed by the Render class.
 This was also true for other components like the Collision component, the Culling component and so on.
 The Engine dictates when to execute the culling, when to execute the collisions and when to execute the rendering.
 The less abstracted objects don’t know when they will be rendered or culled, they assume only that at a given point it will happen.

 The game engine was taking the control of the flow, resulting in the first form of Inversion of Flow Control.
 There is no difference with what I just explained and what Unity engine does.
 Unity decides when is time to call Awake, Starts, Update and so on.
 Unity framework is capable to achieve both Inversion of Creation Control and Inversion of Flow Control.
 MonoBehaviour instances cannot be directly created by the users; either if they are already present in the scene or they are created dynamically, it’s Unity to create them for us.
-The Inversion of Flow control is instead achieved through the adoption of the Template Pattern.
+The Inversion of Flow control is instead achieved through the adoption of the Strategy Pattern.
 Our MonoBehaviour classes must follow a specific template (through the Awake, Start, Update and similar functions) in order to be usable by the Unity framework “managers”.

 Now, let’s have a look at what a modern Entity Component System instead is.

 A more advanced way of managing entities has been introduced in 2007 with the modern implementations of Entity Component System